What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Genetic Factors

-Some cats are already meant to have hair loss.
+Some cats are predisposed to hair loss.
 Breeds like the Sphynx are naturally hairless, while others may have a genetic predisposition to certain skin conditions that lead to hair loss.
-If your cat's hair loss is due to genetic factors, it may not be preventable, but managing the condition and keeping your cat comfortable is essential.
+If your cat's hair loss is due to genetic factors, it may not be preventable; however, managing the condition and keeping your cat comfortable are essential.

 Cancer and Immune Disorders

 Cancer can also be a rare cause of hair loss.
-But this can also signify a much more serious condition.
+However, this can also indicate a more serious underlying condition.
 These conditions can cause systemic symptoms, including hair loss, weight loss, and lethargy.

 Diagnosing Hair Loss in Cats

 When diagnosing the cause of your cat’s hair loss, we take several distinct approaches.
 This often involves the help of you and your cat’s documents.
+Alopecia in cats can stem from a wide range of health issues; therefore, our diagnostic steps are designed to explore both external and internal causes thoroughly.
 Here’s what we can do to diagnose hair loss in cats:

 Medical History